 The shifting trend of retail in Singapore

 The retail industry in Singapore contributes about 1.4 percent to the GDP and employs three percent of the country’s workforce.
-Find out the trend in which the retail industry is moving and how it impacts retailers in Singapore.

 However, traditional Singapore retail stores are struggling to keep themselves afloat, with the triple threat of rising costs, declining sales and industry disruption from e-commerce.

 On one hand, the decline in Singapore retail mirrors the global drop in performance of the retail industry – according to a Business Insider report, 3,800 stores are set to close worldwide in 2018 alone.

 But the pinch in Singapore retail is keenly felt at the local level.
 From 2014-2017, Singapore’s Urban Redevelopment Authority (URA) reports persistently declining retail rentals and increasing retail vacancy rates.

 Store closures are becoming more frequent.
 In the last five years, international retailers such as Carrefour, Gap and Banana Republic have closed their Singapore storefronts.
 Local and regional brands, such as furniture retailer iwannagohome and fashion house Raoul have closed their shutters as well.

 Is it the end of the road for Singapore’s retailers?

 Retail’s decline does not mean that Singaporeans are buying less.
 On the contrary, Singapore retail’s abysmal performance and the rise of e-commerce is closely linked.
 While Singapore’s retail sales have gone down, online shopping has increased.

 As early as 2014, a survey by Visa ranked Singaporeans as the top online shoppers in South East Asia, while an industry report by Google and Temasek Holdings forecasts the Singapore’s e-commerce industry to grow to S$7.5 billion by 2026.